mochi-hpc/mochi-doc/docs/source/ssg/03_create_file.rst

 Creating a group from a file
 ============================

-Should the list of members' addresses be available in a text file (one address per line), the following code sample shows how to create a group from this file.
+Should the list of member addresses be available in a text file (one address per line), the following code sample shows how to create a group from this file.

 .. container:: toggle

     .. container:: header

        .. container:: btn btn-info

           main.c (show/hide)